Slamy/Nobelia/doc/cdic_manual.md

 # CDIC User Manual

-To understand the following chapters, basic knowledge of the Green Book is assumed.
+To understand the following chapters, basic knowledge of the Green Book and CD-I tracks is assumed.

 If you want to play music, ensure that the audio mixing circuit is correctly configured.
 Otherwise audio might be muted.
-The CDIC is usually paired with a DAC and an analog mixing circuit to controle volume envelope.
+The CDIC is usually paired with a DAC and some mixing circuitry to control volume envelope.

 ## Resetting the CDIC